awslabs/graphstorm/docs/source/cli/model-training-inference/real-time-inference.rst

 Since version 0.5, GraphStorm offers CLIs to deploy a trained model as a SageMaker real-time inference endpoint.
-To invoke this endpoint, you will need to extract a subgraph around a few target nodes/edges, convert it and associated features into a JSON object as payload of requests.
+To invoke this endpoint, you will need to extract a subgraph around a few target nodes/edges, convert it and associated features into a JSON object as payloads of requests.
 Below sections provide details of how to deloy an endpoint, and how to invoke it for real-time infernce.

 Prerequisites